oh-jinwoo94/ENCODE/README.md

 ### check_PAM.py
-input:ENCODE-formatted guide_quant files, a reference genome fasta file. ref hg38 can be downloaded from: https://www.encodeproject.org/files/GRCh38_no_alt_analysis_set_GCA_000001405.15/
+input: ENCODE-formatted guide_quant files, a reference genome fasta file. ref hg38 can be downloaded from: https://www.encodeproject.org/files/GRCh38_no_alt_analysis_set_GCA_000001405.15/

 Purpose: If your file passes check_guide_quant_fomat.py, use this script to check whether your PAM coordinates are correctly extracted by checking NGG sequence.